Deep Limits of Residual Neural Networks

-Classification of data is the task of assigning each element of a data set to one of a number of classes.
+Classification of data is the task of assigning each element of a data set a label which indicates membership of one of several classes.
 Each of those classes has some a priori data assigned to it.
 A neural network approaches this task in two steps.
 First the a priori classified data is used to \emph{train} the network.
-Then the trained network is used to classify the rest of the data.
+Then the trained network is used to classify other data.
+In this paper we will consider input data $x\in \R^d$ leading to network output $F(x) \in \R^m$ for some function $F: \R^d \to \R^m$.
 A neural network assigns a classification to some given input datum by performing a series of sequential operations to it, which are known as \emph{layers}.
 Each layer is said to consist of \emph{neurons}, by which it is meant that the output of each of the operations can be represented as a vector in $\R^d$ (encoding the state of $d$ neurons).
-In our paper we assume there are $n$ layers and each layer has the same number, $d$, of neurons.
-(Note that by making this assumption, the networks we consider cannot be used for dimension reduction; the network makes the classification decision based on the final layer, which contains a number of neurons equal to the dimension of the input datum.)
+In our paper we assume there are $n$ hidden layers\footnote{For simplicity we usually speak of $n$ layers, even though it can be argued there are $n+2$ layers if one includes the $0^{\text{th}}$ input layer and the final classification layer from \eqref{eq:classificationlayer} in the count.} and each layer has the same number, $d$, of neurons.
+(Note that by making this assumption, the networks we consider cannot be used for dimensionality reduction; the network makes the classification decision based on the final layer, which contains a number of neurons equal to the dimension of the input datum.)
 We also assume that each input datum can be represented by a vector of the same dimension $d$.
-Hence an input datum $x\in \R^d$ leads to a response in the first layer, $f_1(x)\in \R^d$, which in turn leads to a response in the second layer $f_2(f_1(x))\in \R^d$, etc. After the response of the final layer $f_n(f_{n-1}(\ldots f_1(x)\ldots))\in \R^d$ is obtained, a final function $\hat f$ can be applied to map that response to the labels of the various pre-defined classes.
-The final output of the network then becomes $F(x):= \hat f(f_n(f_{n-1}(\ldots f_1(x)\ldots)))$.
+Hence an input datum $x\in \R^d$ leads to a response in the first layer, $f_0(x)\in \R^d$, which in turn leads to a response in the second layer $f_1(f_0(x))\in \R^d$, etc. After the response of the final layer $f_{n-1}(f_{n-2}(\ldots f_0(x)\ldots))\in \R^d$ is obtained, a final function $\hat f: \R^d \to \R^m$ can be applied to map that response to the labels of the various pre-defined classes.
+The final output of the network then becomes $F(x):= \hat f(f_{n-1}(f_{n-2}(\ldots f_0(x)\ldots)))$.